nexsol-technologies/spring-cloud-gateway-plugins/spring-cloud-gateway-samples/README.md

 ## Getting start

 ### auth-server
-launch auth-server: this will start an esay config of oauth2 authorization server. to log-in, use these two user:password : `user:user` with role 'USER'  or `admin:admin` with role 'ADMIN'
+Launch auth-server: this will start an esay config of oauth2 authorization server.
+To log-in, use these two user:password : `user:user` with role 'USER'  or `admin:admin` with role 'ADMIN'

 ### eureka
-launch Eureka service discovery to test SCGateway Openapi discovery with service-a.
+Launch Eureka service discovery to test SCGateway Openapi discovery with service-a.

-you need to run the gateway and service-a with the profile "eureka"

 ### service-a
-launch service-a: this will start a simple app with a controller.
+Launch service-a: this will start a simple app with a controller.

 ### gateway
+Launch gateway.

+#### spring-cloud-gateway-filters
-launch gateway. in its application.yml some route are configured to test the filter provided in the spring-cloud-gateway-filters
+In the application.yml some routes are configured to test the filters provided by the plugin

 | Url | Description |
 | --- | --- |